 What Has The Indian Government Said?

-Prime Minister Narendra Modi has refused to back down, despite growing pressure from demonstrators.
+This comes after Prime Minister Narendra Modi refused to back down, despite growing pressure from demonstrators.
 Via Sky News, the Indian official claimed the changes would "draw investment in agriculture and benefit farmers."

 Speaking at the Federation of Indian Chambers of Commerce and Industry on Saturday (Dec.
 12), Modi said the aim of the government reforms is "to make farmers prosperous".
 Other proposed benefits include farmers being able to set their own prices and selling directly to private companies such as supermarkets.

 Despite a number of talks between government officials and farmers’ union leaders, the two sides have failed to find a resolution or come to an agreement.
-Last week, farmers rejected a government proposal to amend the legislation, as reported by Reuters.
+Back in December, farmers rejected a government proposal to amend the legislation, as reported by Reuters.

 Meanwhile, protesters have made their demands clear.
 “We want them to repeal the laws,” said Gurbax Singh, a protest leader from the northern state of Punjab, which is at the forefront of the opposition.
 According to Reuters, Singh and other leaders went on a hunger strike at the main protest site.